AdaCore/training_material/courses/spark_essentials/020_formal_methods_and_spark/02-formal_methods.rst

 Which statement is correct?

-   A. A formal method analyses code.
+   A. A formal method analyzes code.
    B. :answer:`A formal method has no missing alarms.`
    C. A formal method has no false alarms.
    D. Static analysis of programs should be automatic, precise and sound.